HEPTACOM/heptaconnect-docs/docs/portal-development/009-status-reporting.md

 ## Usage

-A status reporter needs to extend the `StatusReporterContract` and implement the `run` method.
+A status reporter must extend the `StatusReporterContract` and should implement the `run` method.

 ### Health